London’s Serpentine pedalo peddlers, swans and swimmers have a new companion this summer, the Christo London Mastaba. It is huge.

 Good question, there are two answers.
 First of all it is a stone bench found outside Mesopotamian houses.
 Then the Egyptians took the word and the shape and used it for early burial tomb.
 Translated from Ancient Egyptian it means House for Eternity or Eternal House.
 So an early type of pyramid.
 The London Mastaba is a trapezoid shape, as are all mastabas, the flat walls rear up at 90° to the water and sloping sides at 60°.
 Should you want to know more about how Christo and Jean-Claude evolved their idea for the Mastaba there is a free exhibition on at the Serpentine Gallery.

-Bloomberg have funded an app that you can download onto your phone that will guide you round all the arty things to see in Hyde Park this summer.
 There are plans to construct an even larger Mastaba in Abu Dhabi, made from golden barrels at eight times larger it would be the largest sculpture in the world.
 Christo says that he doesn’t mind what people think of his massive sculpture.

 “Every interpretation is legitimate.
 Critical or positive.
 It makes you think”